-Atlas of Namibia data indicates the average rainfall range from as low as 250 mm/a in the south to about 300 mm/a in the north of the EPL.
-Variation in annual rainfall is between 40 and 50% which means rainfall is unpredictable.
-Monthly rainfall usually peaks in January, February and March, with on average between 150 and 180 mm of the total rainfall occurring in these three months.
+Atlas of Namibia (2022) data indicates the average rainfall range from as low as 200 mm/a in the south to 300 mm/a in the north of the EPL.
+Variation in annual rainfall is between 50 and 60% which means rainfall is unpredictable.
+Monthly rainfall usually peaks in January, February and March, with about 70% of the total rainfall occurring in these three months.
 A comparison of this data can be made with long term precipitation data obtained from the CHIRPS-2 database (Funk et al., 2015).
 The CHIRPS-2 dataset (Climate Hazards Group Infra-Red Precipitation with Station data version 2) consist of long term rainfall data (1981 to near-present) obtained from satellite imagery and in-situ station data and therefore represents more recent data.
 Data is averaged over an area of roughly 5 km by 5 km.
 This averaging effect should be kept in mind during data analyses as high rainfall from single thunder storm cells would be averaged out, thereby providing a reduced daily maximum rainfall value.
-Due to the size of the EPL area, precipitation data for twenty-nine 25 km2 areas were used.
+Due to the size of the EPL area, precipitation data for thirty-one 25 km areas were used.
 The climate data for the EPL area is presented in Table 7-1.
-The average annual precipitation for the EPL area over the last 43 years was calculated as 251.6 mm/a, with a coefficient of variance of 35.9%.
-The rainfall pattern correlates with the Atlas data, but the variation in rainfall is much lower.
-Heavier precipitation (single day events) occur between January, February, March and April with a single event of 49.30 mm/25 km2 in April (last 43 years data) being the highest total for the area.
-Maximum precipitation received over a 3-day period in the north is 94.55 mm/25 km2, indicating that heavy rainfall over long periods is not a common occurrence.
-Daily and seasonal precipitation data (Funk et al., 2015) is presented in Table 7-1 and in Figure 7-4.
-Figure 7-4 presents seasonal (July to June) total precipitation, centred on the average line for the last 43 years, with the daily total precipitation and the seasonal cumulative precipitation.
-It is clear that 8 out of the last 10 seasons received below average rainfall.
+The average annual precipitation for the EPL area over the last 43 years was calculated as 271 mm/a, with a coefficient of variance of 36%.
+This average rainfall corresponds well with Atlas data, but the coefficient of variation is much lower.
+Heavier precipitation (single day events) occur between January, February, and March with a single event of 81 mm/25 km in April (last 43 years data) being the highest total for the area.
+Daily and seasonal precipitation data (Funk et al., 2015) is presented in Table 7-1 and in Figure 7-3.
+Figure 7-3 presents seasonal (July to June) total precipitation, centred on the average line for the last 43 years, with the daily total precipitation and the seasonal cumulative precipitation.
+It is clear that 7 out of the last 10 seasons received below average rainfall.